-The following comes from a prisoner at United States Penitentiary, Administrative Maximum (ADX) facility in Florence, Colorado.
+The following comes from Jesse Wilson, who is incarcertad at United States Penitentiary, Administrative Maximum (ADX) facility in Florence, Colorado.
 Initially sentenced to five years in prison when he was 17 for grand larceny, he was given a life sentence for the murder of a death row inmate in Mississippi’s Unit 32.
 He has been in solitary confinement for eight of the last 12 years.
 He describes describes his time in solitary as consisting of walking around in circles and losing his social skills.
 A collateral consequence of his time in solitary, he’s written, is having families members “watch you get older and crazier.”
 He will be corresponding with Solitary Watch about the conditions at ADX. —Sal Rodriguez

 I refuse to embrace the solitude.
 This is not normal.
 I’m not a monster and do not deserve to live in a concrete box.
 I am a man who has made mistakes, true.
 But I do not deserve to spend the rest of my life locked in a cage–what purpose does that serve?
 Why even waste the money to feed me?
 If I’m a monster who must live alone in a cage why not just kill me?

 Our country has thousands of its people confined to concrete cages.
 Years pass, lives pass.
 The suffering does not.
 Our families suffer most, watching us grow old and go crazy in a cage.
 This is my biggest pain knowing my mother and sister suffer with me.
 I can not see how this is helpful to society.
 Most men will spend years in a cage alone and be released back into society filled with hate and rage.
 It is an ugly truth.
 We as a country are blind to the reality of our prison system.